Back to stories

 I wanted to have the ability to give back to the people who supported me, especially my parents and my sister, and for my current and future family to have a better life, to escape yesterday’s poverty, but being in a minimum wage job was not the way.

-That’s when I found Year Up.
+That’s when I found Year Up United.
 I was skeptical at first because it sounded too good to be true: “Enabling young adults to move from minimum wage to meaningful careers.”
 But I decided to apply.

-Nico is just one of thousands of Year Up graduates ready to grow their professional career.
+Nico is just one of the thousands of Year Up United graduates ready to grow their professional careers.